GMP Degree / Mechanical and Manufacturing Engineering

 Computer lab equipped with the latest versions of design, simulation, and manufacturing software

-State-of-the-art equipment: machining centers, CNC press brakes, cutting machines, welding robots, welding and NDT processes, rapid prototyping machines: 3D printing, 3D scanners
+State-of-the-art technological equipment: machining centers, digital press brakes, cutting machines, welding robots, welding and NDT processes, rapid prototyping machines: 3D printing, 3D scanners

 Gard Technology Platform (PFT 3D INNOV) at our offices

-Extensive industry partnerships: guest speakers, supervised projects, alumni lectures, and industry internships
+Extensive industry partnerships: professional speakers, mentored projects, alumni lectures, and industry internships